AMD Ryzen 5 5600X Review: The Mainstream Knockout

 Microsoft Flight Simulator

 We're just as excited as anyone else about Microsoft's long long-overdue release of Flight Simulator, and we're sure that serious flight sim fans will want to crank up the resolution on this title.
+Hence our tests at 1440p, which typically bring graphics bottlenecks into play.
+Expect these deltas to widen with 1080p testing.

 Impressively, the stock $300 Ryzen 5 5600X beats the stock Core i5-10600K and i7-10700K and matches Intel's halo $490 Core i9-10900K.
 Turning the overclocking knobs on the Ryzen 5 5600X only cements its lead - the chip beats all of the Intel competition after overclocking, too.